AndresSM415/C-language/homework/FinalProject/README.md

 ## Autoevaluation

-Complexity 3: it is complex due to the heavily use of pointers to stack the tiles in any directions.
+Complexity 3: It is complex due to the heavily use of pointers to stack the tiles in any directions.

 Functionality 3: It doesn´t crack with any key, and I haven´t seen an error during game.

-Code 3: pretty neat.
+Code 3: Pretty neat, functions well applied.
 All code´s lines commented.

 Storage 3: Scores are saved.
 Every matrix open is freed after use.